Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 If u just wanna use the note cards of IELTS words, follow the steps below:

-1. Find the release package in the **right nav bar** of this page and download it.
+1. Find the release in the **right nav bar** of this page and download it.
-2. Import the `.apkg` file inside that package to Anki.
+2. Import the `.apkg` file to ur Anki program, that's it.

 ### Develop